A Tight Bound on the Projective Dimension of Four Quadrics

 \section{Introduction}

 Let $S = k[x_1,\ldots,x_n]$ be a polynomial ring over a field $k$, and let $I = (f_1,\ldots,f_N)$ be a homogeneous ideal of $S$.
 Classical theorems of Hilbert or Auslander and Buchsbaum give upper bounds on the projective dimension of $S/I$ (or, equivalently, of $I$) in terms of $n$, the number of variables of $S$.
-Motivated by computational efficiency issues, Stillman \cite{PS} posed the following question: \begin{qst}[{Stillman \cite[Problem 3.14]{PS}}] Is there a bound on $\pd(S/I)$ depending only on $d_1,\ldots,d_N$, and $N$, where $d_i = \deg(f_i)$? \end{qst} While this question is still open, several partial results are known: \begin{enumerate} \item When $I$ is generated by $N$ quadric forms, Ananyan and Hochster \cite{AH} showed that $\pd(S/I)$ has an upper bound asymptotic to $2N^{2N}$.
-They also give more general result for non-homogeneous ideals generated in degree at most $2$. \item When $I$ is minimally generated by $N$ quadrics and ${\rm ht}(I) = 2$, we previous showed \cite{HMMS} that $\pd(S/I) \le 2N - 2$.
+Motivated by computational efficiency issues, Stillman \cite{PS} posed the following question: \begin{qst}[Stillman {\cite[Problem 3.14]{PS}}] Is there a bound on $\pd(S/I)$ depending only on $d_1,\ldots,d_N$, and $N$, where $d_i = \deg(f_i)$? \end{qst} Ananyan and Hochster \cite{AH2} recently proved an affirmative answer to Stillman's Question in full generality.
+They prove that for any homogeneous ideal $I$ generated by $N$ forms of degree at most $d$ either the generators form a regular sequence, implying that $N$ is an upper bound for the projective dimension, or else the generators of $I$ are contained in an ideal generated by a bounded number (in terms of $N$ and $d$) of forms of strictly smaller degree.
+A delicate inductive proof shows the existence of a bound, but even in the case when $I$ is generated by quadrics, the bounds they produce are very large and far from optimal.
+Tighter bounds in more specific cases have been given in the following situations: \begin{enumerate} \item In a previous paper \cite{AH}, Ananyan and Hochster showed that if $I$ is generated by $N$ quadric forms, then $\pd(S/I)$ has an upper bound asymptotic to $2N^{2N}$.
+They also give more general result for non-homogeneous ideals generated in degree at most $2$.
+In \cite[Theorem 4.2]{AH2} they claim a new upper bound of $2^{N+1}(N-2) + 4$. \item When $I$ is minimally generated by $N$ quadrics and ${\rm ht}(I) = 2$, we previously showed \cite{HMMS} that $\pd(S/I) \le 2N - 2$.